Revature-Tech-Support/Communication-and-Accounts/README.md

 # TechSupport_Communication-and-Accounts

 ## Client Specifications:
 - Test Driven Development (TDD)

 ## Goal:
-This team will handle the user accounts and messaging between user and tech support.
+This team will handle messaging between the user and tech support.

 ## User Stories:
 ### IT Support Professional
-- As a IT Support Professional
+- As an IT Support Professional
 - I want a chat with the next available User in the queue
-- So that send and receive messages then close the chat with the issue resolved
+- So that I can send and receive messages, and close the chat with the issue resolved

 ### User
 - As a User
 - I want a queue to chat with the next IT professional
-- So that send and receive messages, and leave chat
+- So that I can send and receive messages, and leave the chat

 ### GitHub Monorepo
 ### Agile SDLC:
   * Scrumboard (GitHub Projects)
   *	User stories (GitHub Issues/Readme)

 ## Technology Stack
+* Java 8+
-* Karate Tests
+* Karate Testing Framework
 * Spring Boot
 * Reactive Microservices
   *	Spring WebFlux
-  *	Spring Websocket
+  *	Spring WebSocket

 ## How to run
 ```